-While at the NSLC you will analyze samples of local soil and water in the laboratory, design and implement a conservation project in a neighboring forest, and explore native land and marine life.
+While at the NSLC you will analyze samples of local soil and water in the laboratory, design and implement a conservation project, and explore native land and marine life.
 Additionally, you will investigate the impact of human consumption on the planet through an introduction to climatology, and explore the relationship between urban planning and the environment.

 Exclusive Guest Speakers